WestfW/SAMD10-experiments/README.md

 ### Notes on GPIO
 SET/CLEAR/TOGGLE registers are the quickest way to manipulate single bits.
+SAMD0 does not seem to have bit-banding.

 The fact that an ARM can shift by any number of bits in a single cycle can have a significant impact on code design.
 I map "Shield pin numbers" to bit positions rather than bit masks, for example.

 SAMD10 only has a single GPIO port.
-It has up to 24 pins, and those are scattered somewhat randomly over the 32bit registers that manipulate the port.  http://www.avrfreaks.net/forum/samd10-pinout-venting
+The chip has up to 24 pins, and the gpios are scattered somewhat randomly over the 32bit registers that manipulate the port.  http://www.avrfreaks.net/forum/samd10-pinout-venting

 There's a table here: https://docs.google.com/spreadsheets/d/1y13QMuydCw7TpIcOEO_Sfz02DZC6AI7C76_Tfo7ayag/edit?usp=sharing